 Welcome to the Rowville Lakes Fishing Guide.
 Rowville Lakes is a lovely urban fishing destination in the southeast suburbs of Melbourne.
 The surrounding area is made up of 3 separate lakes including Sutton Lake, Hill Lake & Cogley Lake.
-They are frequently stocked on school holiday programs with rainbow trout and a great spot for fishing with the kids.
+They are frequently stocked on school holiday programs with rainbow trout and are a great spot for fishing with the kids.
 The lake has hosted several recent trout fishing events and competitions which has been a great way to encourage families to the area.

 Things to do at Rowville Lakes

 Rowville Lakes is a scenic location with nice walking trails.
 These walking trails are flat and pleasant for most.
 Located in the area is the Rowville lakes playground which is a basic playground with slides and swings for toddlers.
 This is a quiet location ideal for duck feeding and bird watching with its own bird sanctuary on the island of Sutton Lake.
 It’s also a good spot for picnics and of course fishing.
 Bring the kids along for a fish during school holiday trout stocking.
 Nearby is the golf course, local shopping centre and Caribbean gardens market.
 Local attractions within 15 minutes drive include Tirhatuan park, Kokoda trail memorial walk, Lysterfield park and Jells Park.

 Fishing at Rowville Lakes